 Click a photo to open the full set of photos in a separate window.

-What is STARTRACK?
-Basically, it is a week of athletics for children where they can learn about most of the events involved in athletics, or try to become better athletes.
-Paddock Wood Athletic Club has been holding Startrack weeks for around 30 years and is the longest running scheme in the country.
+Startrack is a week of athletics for children where they can learn about most of the events involved in athletics, or try to become better athletes.
+Paddock Wood Athletic Club has been holding Startrack weeks for over 30 years and it is the longest-running scheme in the country.

 Startrack is a very good introduction to athletics for children, even though they may get some experience of it at school.
 Current schools’ timetables have to contend with many different sports and there is very little time to spare on the timetable for athletics, so it usually takes place just before and just after School Sports Day leaving very little chance to spot the stars of the future.
 This is where an athletics club comes into its own by offering more individual and specialised coaching outside school hours with the coaches helping to hone the athletes’ skills.

 Startrack is very popular and everyone gets a chance to have a go at everything we can offer – down to the giant Obstacle Relay on the final afternoon -sometimes ending up in a water fight, so be prepared!
 Wellies and wetsuits may be advisable for Friday afternoon!

 Please use the links below to view the results and photos from Paddock Wood Startrack.